fischtank44/Flight_Engineer/README.md

 ![alt text](https://github.com/fischtank44/flight_engineer/raw/master/images/test_cycles_to_fail.png)

-Converting these estimates back into an estimate of cycles to fail can be accomplished by raising the value to the exponential of estimate:
+Converting these estimates back into an estimate of cycles to fail can be accomplished by raising the value to the exponential of the estimate:

 ![alt text](http://www.codecogs.com/gif.latex?e^{\hat{y}}=cycles)